thepowrhouse/bigquery-mcp-sql-generator/README.md

 ### 2. SQL Agent (`src/adk_agent.py`)
 The SQL Agent focuses purely on generating and executing SQL queries.
 It:
 - Receives structured requests from the Planning Agent
-- Uses Google's Gemini LLM to generate appropriate SQL queries
+- Uses LLMs (Google's Gemini or OpenAI's GPT) to generate appropriate SQL queries
 - Decides which MCP tools to use based on the request
 - Formats and executes tool calls
 - Processes results and generates structured responses